frontecho/frontecho/README.md

 - 👋 Hi, I’m @frontecho
 - 👀 To code, to seek
-- 🌱 I’m currently learning OS
+- 🌱 I’m currently learning C++
 - 📫 How to reach me ...
-Email me@frtecho.com or hjjfront@outlook.com
+Email me@frtecho.com